MMLangner/evalAdvInData2TextNLG/README.md

 # evalAdvInData2TextNLG
-Supplementary Meterial for the INLG 2023 submission "Validating Predictive Models Of Evaluative Language For Controllable Data2Text Generation"
+"Supplementary material for the INLG 2023 paper "Validating Predictive Models Of Evaluative Language For Controllable Data2Text Generation"

- This directory contains supplementary material for the INLG 2023 submission "Validating Predictive Models Of Evaluative Language For Controllable Data2Text Generation".
-As long as the submission is under review, this repository will be anonymized.
+This directory contains supplementary material for the paper "Validating Predictive Models Of Evaluative Language For Controllable Data2Text Generation", accepted for the 16th International Natural Language Generation Conference (INLG 2023)."

 Code, web application and data are published under GNU General Public License V3.
 Please refer to the respective license in this github repository.

  /additional_graphs_and_plots_technical_database